thanhlt-1007/stimulus/REFERENCE.md

 | [name]TargetDisconnected(target: Element) | Anytime a target is disconnected from the DOM       |
 | disconnect()                              | Anytime the controller is disconnected from the DOM |

+### b.
+Connection

+A controller is connected to the document when both of the following conditions are true:

+- its elements is present in the document (i.e., a descendant of `document.documentElement`, the `<html>` element)

+- its identifier is present in the element's `data-controller` attribute

+When a controller becomes connected, Stimulus calls its `connect()` method.

 ## <u>3.
 Actions</u>

 ## <u>4.
 Targets</u>